ndrammer/XSS-in-quill-editor-Angular-framework-/README.md

 Any other payloads are blocked, but not this one.

 In a private pentest, attack was done in server side not just client side.
-The content of the message was inserted using a POST request using the description field, leading to a strored XSS.
+The content of the message was inserted using a POST request using the description field, leading to a stored XSS.

 ![XSS-ServerSide](https://github.com/user-attachments/assets/4aa23821-b714-426b-81a1-37c575cd37bc)